Aliases for VIPR1 Gene

 GeneCards Summary for VIPR1 Gene

 VIPR1 (Vasoactive Intestinal Peptide Receptor 1) is a Protein Coding gene.
-Diseases associated with VIPR1 include hepatitis c virus.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include vasoactive intestinal polypeptide receptor activity.
+Diseases associated with VIPR1 include holoprosencephaly-3 and inflammatory diarrhea.
+Among its related pathways are Signaling by GPCR and Integrin Pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and vasoactive intestinal polypeptide receptor activity.
 An important paralog of this gene is VIPR2.

 UniProtKB/Swiss-Prot for VIPR1 Gene